-In this article, we look at the health benefits of cranberries, their nutritional breakdown, and how people can incorporate them into a healthful diet.
 This feature is part of a collection of articles on the health benefits of popular foods.

-Historically, Native Americans used cranberries as a treatment for bladder and kidney diseases, while Early settlers from England used them to treat poor appetite, stomach complaints, blood disorders, and scurvy.
+Historically, Native Americans used cranberries as a treatment for bladder and kidney diseases, while early settlers from England used them to treat poor appetite, stomach complaints, blood disorders, and scurvy.

 However, research into the effects of cranberries on UTI treatment has produced some conflicting results.

-However, in one 2015 study, researchers found that although cranberry capsules can achieve this, cranberry juice is unlikely to have the same effect.
+On the other hand, in one 2015 study, researchers found that although cranberry capsules can achieve this, cranberry juice is unlikely to have the same effect.

-This is because it takes a high concentration of the cranberry extract to prevent bacterial adhesion.
+This is because it takes a high concentration of cranberry extract to prevent bacterial adhesion.
 Commercially available cranberry juices do not contain such high amounts of PACs.